-I am a PhD Candidate at Johns Hopkins University interested in health care economics and applied econometrics.
+I am an economist trained in applied microeconomics, health policy, and applied econometrics.
 In Summer 2023 I will be joining Brown University as a tenure-track Assistant Professor of Health Services, Policy and Practice in the School of Public Health.
 My areas of research and expertise include competition, consolidation, and vertical integration in health care markets.
-In prior and ongoing research, I have studied how acquisitions of physician practices by private equity funds change physician practice patterns, including strategic referral behavior, and the downstream effects on patient welfare.
-I am on the job market for the 2022-2023 cycle.
+My primary research examines how acquisitions of physician practices by private equity funds change physician practice patterns, including strategic referral behavior, and the downstream effects on patient welfare.

 PhD in Health Economics and Policy

 Johns Hopkins University